Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Interview_Questions_and_Answers_Strings.md

 ```

-## 4. Python program in to check string is palindrome or not
+## 4. Python program to check string is palindrome or not

 Input String: madam